Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/SslNetworkResponse.md

 `func (o *SslNetworkResponse) UnsetQuietHours()`

 UnsetQuietHours ensures that no value is present for QuietHours, not even an explicit nil
-### GetBlackoutStart

-`func (o *SslNetworkResponse) GetBlackoutStart() KeyfactorCommonSchedulingModelsWeeklyModel`

-GetBlackoutStart returns the BlackoutStart field if non-nil, zero value otherwise.

-### GetBlackoutStartOk

-`func (o *SslNetworkResponse) GetBlackoutStartOk() (*KeyfactorCommonSchedulingModelsWeeklyModel, bool)`

-GetBlackoutStartOk returns a tuple with the BlackoutStart field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBlackoutStart

-`func (o *SslNetworkResponse) SetBlackoutStart(v KeyfactorCommonSchedulingModelsWeeklyModel)`

-SetBlackoutStart sets BlackoutStart field to given value.

-### HasBlackoutStart

-`func (o *SslNetworkResponse) HasBlackoutStart() bool`

-HasBlackoutStart returns a boolean if a field has been set.

-### GetBlackoutEnd

-`func (o *SslNetworkResponse) GetBlackoutEnd() KeyfactorCommonSchedulingModelsWeeklyModel`

-GetBlackoutEnd returns the BlackoutEnd field if non-nil, zero value otherwise.

-### GetBlackoutEndOk

-`func (o *SslNetworkResponse) GetBlackoutEndOk() (*KeyfactorCommonSchedulingModelsWeeklyModel, bool)`

-GetBlackoutEndOk returns a tuple with the BlackoutEnd field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBlackoutEnd

-`func (o *SslNetworkResponse) SetBlackoutEnd(v KeyfactorCommonSchedulingModelsWeeklyModel)`

-SetBlackoutEnd sets BlackoutEnd field to given value.

-### HasBlackoutEnd

-`func (o *SslNetworkResponse) HasBlackoutEnd() bool`

-HasBlackoutEnd returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)